xming13/notes/javascript/array.md

 array.every(`predicate`) returns a boolean whether all elements in the array passes the `predicate` function.

-`every` returns `false` as soon as one element fails the predicate, and skip evaluating the rest of the elements.
+`every` returns `false` as soon as one element fails the predicate, and skips evaluating the rest of the elements.

 ```
 arr.every(isOdd); // good